ncagle/DNS-over-HTTPS/libcurl-8.md

 At some point we should bump the libcurl version number to 8 and in that same move, bump the soname and clean up some of the legacy functions and garbage we've carried with us for many years.
+Discussion at https://github.com/curl/curl/pull/1981

 # Functions to remove - and why